Supernovae drive large-scale, incompressible turbulence through small-scale instabilities: Summary and conclusions

 \section{Summary and conclusions}

-In this study I have constructed a unique dataset of three-dimensional SNRs ($n = 87$), identified, clustered, and extracted from multiphase gravitohydrodynamical simulations of SNe-driven turbulence in a galactic disk cut-out \citep{Beattie2025_SLK41}.
-The simulations are parameterized (e.g., by mass, gravitational potential, cooling function, SNe explosion rate) to match the large-scale ($L \gtrsim 10\,\rm{pc}$) properties of the Milky Way Galaxy.
+In this study I have constructed a unique dataset of three-dimensional SNRs ($n = 87$) extracted from multiphase gravitohydrodynamical simulations of SN-driven turbulence in a galactic disk cut-out \citep{Beattie2025_SLK41}.
+The simulations are parameterized (e.g., by mass, gravitational potential, cooling function, SN explosion rate) to match the large-scale ($L \gtrsim 10\,\rm{pc}$) properties of the Milky Way Galaxy.
+I present several key aspects of SN-driven turbulence that have not previously been revealed.
+All of my results emphasize the importance of the unstable contact discontinuity that develops once the SNR expands past its cooling radius, $R \approx 10-30\,\rm{pc}$ (with $t_{\rm age} \approx 10^4 - 10^5\,\rm{yr}$).
+I suggest that the unstable contact discontinuity is a key site for the generation of solenoidal turbulence in SN-driven systems, such as our Galaxy, and that the $k^{-3/2}$ slope observed in global SN-driven simulations originates at the SNR scale in the unstable layer.

-I present several key aspects of SNe-driven turbulence that have not previously been revealed.
-Firstly, in \autoref{fig:temperature_slices} and \autoref{fig:vort_baro_slices} I show that every SNR hosts a fractal layer, bright in baroclinicity $\baro$, wedged between hot and warm plasma.
-These layers were previously identified by \citet{Beattie2025_SLK41}, but not at this level of detail.
-In \autoref{sec:generation_of_vorticity} I demonstrate that if baroclinicity generates all of the incompressible turbulence at the SNR scale, then an analytical relation should hold between the baroclinic–vorticity power spectrum, $\PoB(k)$, and the incompressible velocity-mode spectrum, $\Pus(k)$ (\autoref{eq:baro_sol_relation}).
-In \autoref{fig:baro_enstrophy_spectra} I show that the simulated SNRs follow this relation, illustrating that incompressible turbulence is fully generated by the corrugated layer.
-I also show that the layer exhibits a $k^{3/2}$ power spectrum in $\baro$, a signature of a highly folded geometry (well known from small-scale dynamo theory), and provide evidence that the corrugations arise from a thin-shell \citet{Vishniac1994_thin_shell}-type instability.

-The spectrum generated by baroclinicity is $\Pus(k) \propto k^{-3/2}$, which develops on the local SNR scale.
-This is one of the most important results of this Letter, because simulations of SNe-driven turbulence in galactic disks also show a $\Pus(k) \propto k^{-3/2}$ spectrum \citep{Padoan2016_supernova_driving,Beattie2025_SLK41}, extending from the disk into the galactic winds \citep{Connor2025_cascading_from_the_winds}. \citet{Beattie2025_SLK41} demonstrated that incompressible modes can couple to compressible modes in young SNRs, creating an inverse cascade from the scale of the SNe cooling radius ($r \lesssim 10\,\rm{pc}$; \citealt{Cioffi1988_SNe_cooling_radius}) to the outer scale of the turbulence ($\mathcal{O}(\rm{kpc})$; \citealt{Connor2025_cascading_from_the_winds}).
-Therefore, I suggest that the $\Pus(k) \propto k^{-3/2}$ spectrum generated in the mixing layer couples to compressible modes generated by the SNR and imprints itself on the largest scales of the galactic turbulence cascade.
-This provides a striking example of how small-scale physics can shape the large-scale properties of galaxies, defining a new phenomenology for SNe-driven turbulence.